Chris Albright

-Christopher John Albright (born January 14, 1979) is an American former soccer player and current general manager for FC Cincinnati in Major League Soccer.
+Christopher John Albright (born January 14, 1979) is an American former professional soccer player and current general manager for Major League Soccer club FC Cincinnati.

 Youth and college

 Albright attended William Penn Charter School.
 A forward early in his career, Albright played college soccer at the University of Virginia for two years; he was named an All-American in 1999.

 Club career

 Considered one of the best attacking prospects in the country, he leveraged foreign interest into getting assigned to D.C.
 United, despite the club being low on MLS's pecking order for Project-40 players.
 The league forced a trade with the Miami Fusion for future considerations, which turned out to be Roy Lassiter, but not until both Albright and Lassiter helped DC to the 1999 MLS Cup.

 But Albright's club career did not live up to the lofty expectations.
 He struggled to find the back of the net, scoring just four goals total in his first three years in the league.
 D.C. dealt him to Los Angeles Galaxy for a draft pick prior to the 2002 season.

 Albright drifted further onto the midfield, and then found himself in the back as the Galaxy's starting right defender for the 2003 and 2004 seasons.
 With Los Angeles Albright became one of the league's top right-backs, and was honored as an MLS Best XI selection in 2005.
 During his time with the Galaxy he helped the club capture two MLS Cup and one U.S. Open Cup title.
 He appeared in 116 league matches, scoring 7 goals.

 On January 18, 2008, Albright was traded to New England Revolution in return for allocation money.
 During the 2008 season Albright was a fixture for New England at right-back appearing in 26 league matches; however during the 2009 season he suffered a season-ending injury that limited him to only one appearance.

 Albright was traded to New York Red Bulls on January 14, 2010, in exchange for picks #31 and #48 in the 2010 MLS SuperDraft.
 After beginning the 2010 season on injured reserve Albright regained his form and became the club's starting right-back and helped New York capture the regular season Eastern Conference title.

 Following the 2011 season, the Red Bulls declined the 2012 option on Albright's contract, making him eligible for the 2011 MLS Re-Entry Draft.
 Albright was not selected in the draft and became a free agent.